"Sympathy for the Devil"

 Absolutely

 gorgeous opening sequence.
-The dove flying, the horse running,
+The dove flying, the horse

 the mountains, the gold and green high grass...
-It could be an ad
+It could be

 for tourism in Utah.

 Always good to hear a Randy Travis song.
-TBAA really introduced
+TBAA really

 me to his music and now it's "comfort music" for me.
-I feel like
+I feel

-I'm getting sucked back into a kinder, gentler time when I listen to
+I'm getting sucked back into a kinder, gentler time when I listen

 it.
 I don't even agree with a lot of his songs but I don't